 The month of November of each school year is marked by the Pajama party event in Grădinița Mea.
 The teaching team along with the preschoolers prepare surprise parties in pajamas, arranging the classroom spaces accordingly.
 The floors are studded with mattresses, large and small pillows, blankets.
 The clothing of children and educators is represented by pajamas accessorized with everyone’s favorite toy.

-In the month of June in Grădinița Mea takes place the thematic event “Crazy Hair Day ”.
+Every June in Grădinița Mea takes place the thematic event “Crazy Hair Day”.
 It is a day dedicated to hairstyles, which are funny and unusual.
 The children come from home with ingenious hairstyles, made by their parents.
 On this day, artistic-plastic activities and sensory games are organised where children paint crazy hair, using the straw blowing technique, make the craziest hairstyle out of paper, sequins, muffin paper and many other materials, and also they have the opportunity to show off and present their hairstyle at the Hairstyle Parade.
-The theme day “Crazy Hairstyles Day” aims to recreate children and restore their good mood, but also the development of creative imagination, sensitivity and aesthetic taste.
+The theme, “Crazy Hairstyles Day”, aims to relax children and restore their good mood, as well as to develop their imagination, sensitivity and aesthetic taste.